Learn More

 Divorce Lawyer

-Making the decision to separate from your partner can be emotionally challenging—and then you have to go through the process of splitting up marital property.
-Home to the best Belvidere Divorce lawyers, our firm has helped oversee both simple and complex property division proceedings.
+Making the decision to separate from your partner is already emotionally challenging.
+When you have to go through the process of splitting up marital property, it can be confusing and even more stressful.
+At The Crosby Law Firm, our divorce attorneys in Rockford have helped oversee both simple and complex marital estate division proceedings.

 • Prenuptial agreements